pshrmn/wizard-component/README.md

 `startData` - the current state of the wizard as a result of the previous step.
 `endData` - the data returned by the component.
 This is useful for re-populating the step when travelling backwards.
-`extraData` - any extra data that was passed to the wizard.
+`staticData` - any extra data that was passed to the wizard.
 `previous` - return to the previous step
 `next` - proceed to the next step (or call the save Wizard's finish function for the last step) `children` - any child elements passed to the wizard are passed on to the step to render